sem22-dev/dsa-commiter/readme.md

 From there, follow the interactive prompts to:

-1. 📂 Create directories and files
+1. 📂 Create directories and files (including inside nested folders)
+2. 🎯 Choose a target directory for your work
-2. 🔄 Add, commit, and push your changes
+3. 🔄 Add, commit, and push changes (option to push specific directories)
-3. 📃 List directory contents
+4. 📃 List and browse directory contents
-4. ❌ Exit the tool
+5. ❌ Exit the tool

 ---